Bed Bath & Beyond. Maybe you’ve heard of it? Perhaps it rings a bell but you can’t place it? Maybe you’ve seen it on the news?

 Cash flow always follows management

-If any of the management functions of the B-I Triangle’s five internal levels (cash flow, communications, systems, legal, and product) are weak, the company will be weak.
+If any of the management functions of the B-I Triangle’s five internal levels (Cash Flow, Communications, Systems, Legal, and Product) are weak, the company will be weak.
 If you are personally having financial difficulty, or not having the excess cash flow you desire, you can often find the weak spots by analyzing each level.
 Once you identify your weakness, you may then want to consider turning it into your strength, or hiring someone else with that strength.

 Any one of these business system weaknesses would be enough to sink less-funded companies.
 All of them most likely led to such a lackluster launch for a highly touted product.

-If any of the five levels in the B-I Triangle are weak and the management is not prepared to strengthen them, it is best to walk away from the investment.
+That means some of the best investments and businesses are the ones you walk away from; if any of the five levels in the B-I Triangle are weak and the management is not prepared to strengthen them, it is best to walk away from the investment.

 The digital age makes Rich Dad’s B-I Triangle available to everyone